Once your vision is clear, there are three questions you’ll need to answer.

 Who’s on the team and what are their roles?

-With a clear vision in place and core strategies outlined, you can easily see gaps—and excess—on your staff team.
+With a clear vision in place and core strategies outlined, you can easily identify the gaps—and excess—on your staff team.
 For your plans to be realized, you will need to have the right people in the right roles.
-You will need a structure that supports the development of your staff.
 Strategies fail when no one owns the action steps, or when the people who own them are ill-equipped to follow through.Strategies fail when no one owns the action steps, or when the people who own them are ill-equipped to follow through.
 Click To Tweet

 3) The Systems Question:

 How do we streamline what we do to improve our effectiveness?

 Every action plan needs a system for accountability.
 As your church grows, every individual ministry also needs systems to ensure people are well-cared for and the ball doesn’t get dropped.
 Good systems keep your strategies on track.
 Without them, your staff will always drift towards focusing on the urgent over the important.Good systems keep your strategies on track.
 Without them, your staff will always drift towards focusing on the urgent.
 Click To Tweet

 You’ll notice that underlying each of these components is the need to invest your time and energy into a comprehensive planning process, not just a process to define your mission or vision statement.
 Few churches take that next step to answer the “How?” and “Who?” questions.

 Finding Momentum: Unlock the Keys to Healthy Growth